JoyChristine/Pitch/README.md

 ## Features
-A user can;
+NB: A user needs to be logged in & have a profile pic inorder to pitch A user can;
 *  See the pitches other people have posted.
 * Vote on the pitch they liked and give it a downvote or upvote.